-MODEL LIST PRICE APPLICATION Explorer \$ 350,000- 450,000 Research Discovery \$ 600,000-1,100,000 Development/Pilot Production Enterprise \$1,300,000-2,500,000 Volume Production
+MODEL LIST PRICE APPLICATION Explorer Discovery \$ 350,000- 450,000 \$ 600,000-1,100,000 Research Development/Pilot Production Enterprise \$1,300,000-2,500,000 Volume Production

 Wafer and Device Fabrication.
 Since its inception, the Company has worked closely with its customers in designing and developing materials processes to be used in production systems for its customers' end-use applications.
 When a customer orders a production system, the customer provides the Company with certain performance criteria.
 The Company then determines the chemistry and process to meet these requirements and manufactures and configures the production system to produce the materials needed by the customer.
+The

-The Company has recently begun to leverage its process and materials science knowledge base to manufacture wafers and package-ready devices in its own facility.
+Company has recently begun to leverage its process and materials science knowledge base to manufacture wafers and package-ready devices in its own facility.
 The Company's expansion into wafer and package-ready device production has been spurred almost entirely by requests from customers whose epitaxial wafer needs exceed their available in-house production capabilities.

 The Company fabricates package-ready devices on four-inch diameter wafers at its facility in Somerset, New Jersey with a combined clean room area totalling 3,500 square feet.
 Production capacity is currently 3,000 wafers per year.
-The Company currently anticipates utilizing a significant portion of the net proceeds of the Offering to expand this facility to approximately 7,500 square feet.
+The Company currently anticipates utilizing a significant portion of the net proceeds of the Offering to expand this facility to approximately 7,500 square feet

 The Company is working with its customers to design, engineer and manufacture commercial quantities of wafers and/or package-ready compound semiconductor devices such as MR sensors, HBTs, HEMTs, FETs, HB LEDs, solar cells and other electronic and optoelectronic devices.
 An example of the Company's close collaboration with its customers is the Company's ongoing relationship with General Motors.
 In 1985, General Motors was the Company's first customer for compound semiconductor MOCVD production systems.
 Over the last twelve years, General Motors has frequently consulted the Company for assistance in developing its materials process solutions.
 In 1995, General Motors asked the Company to determine if it could develop the capability to manufacture high-performance position sensors for use in a variety of automotive applications.
 Following a close working collaboration, General Motors asked the Company to assess and develop a plan to manufacture commercial volumes of an indium antimonide device that can operate at automotive temperatures.
 In 1996, General Motors and the Company entered into an agreement under which General Motors paid the Company approximately \$1.6 million to develop and enhance certain MR position sensors for commercial production.
-In June 1996, the Company achieved positive test results in its development of MR sensors.
-The Company successfully completed the General Motors Pre-Production Approval Process in September 1996.
-On November 11, 1996, the Company received a purchase order from General Motors, pursuant to which it began production of these package-ready position sensors.
+In the first quarter of fiscal 1997, the Company received a purchase order from General Motors, pursuant to which it began production of these package-ready position sensors.